Wanda Fuca Downwinder

 PFD, leash for all craft, tethered VHF radio, dress for conditions, hi-vis clothing and downwind and open water skills. *Must have experience in open water and ocean conditions.

-Start Protocol for Phase 2:
+Start Protocol for Current Phase Guidance:

 VERY IMPORTANT – Covid-19 Safety Measures in Place.